What Kind of Flooring Increases Home Value?

 1. Make sure floors are even, not creaking, and individually damaged pieces are repaired or replaced.
 Here’s a quick video tutorial on repairing wood floors.

 2. Clean and treat worn floors to give them a new sheen.
 Even a little bit of effort can go a long way in making old floors look brand new.
-Check out this tutorial with a video on how to get that done.
+Check out this tutorial with a video on how to do that.

 Consider flooring alternatives